efdevcon/DIPs/DIPs/DIP-21.md

 DevCon Bogota venue support would be necessary to gather the necessary equipment into place before the conference begins on Oct 11, 2022.

-From there, the individuals listed in the [RFP](https://forum.devcon.org/t/building-web3-developer-communities-hub-proposal/849) (harking from Polygon, The Graph, Superfluid, and more) will begin a series of activities, discussions, and sessions to engage attendees.
+From there, the individuals listed in the [RFP](https://forum.devcon.org/t/building-web3-developer-communities-hub-proposal/849) (harking from Polygon, The Graph, Superfluid, and more) will begin a series of activities, discussions, and themed sessions to engage attendees.

 ## 3. What other projects could this proposal be integrated with?
 (Bonus points for collaboration across teams :))